NeneWang/Concept-Logs/pages/Keep Pseudocode.md

-- Keep an habit of maintaining Pseudocode on parallel to development..
+- Keep an habit of maintaining Pseudocode on parallel to development.
 -